pauldobner/2D-Integration/README.md

 # 2D-Integration
-Rectangle and Trapezoidal rule for 2D Integration in python
+Rectangle and Trapezoidal rule for 2D Integration in Python with 3D Plots

 ## Usage